Mental Health And the War on Drugs

 illness and substance use disorders are among the leading contributors to the disease burden for New Yorkers, with depressive illness the single largest contributor after heart disease.
 If the impact of alcohol use

-disorders and other substance use disorders are added together they would be the second leading contributor to overall disease burden in New York City.
+disorders and other substance use disorders were added together the combined group would be the second leading contributor to overall disease burden in New York City.

 Race, poverty and mental health